 Getting Started with Brazilian Jiu Jitsu

 Because BJJ is designed for a weaker, smaller fighter to subdue larger and stronger opponents, it’s the perfect combat sport for women, men, and even children.
 For your first class, should you decide to wear regular workout gear, we recommend wearing clothing without big pockets or extra material that an opponent could get caught in.
-BJJ practitioners normally wear a GI and belt and rash guards since much of the training is full body contact on the floor.
+BJJ practitioners normally wear a GI or BJJ Kimono and belt and rash guards since much of the training is full body contact on the floor.

-Equipment needed for Brazilian Jiu Jitsu
+Combat Sports Equipment Needed for Brazilian Jiu Jitsu

 Krav Maga, or “contact combat” in Hebrew was originally taught to the Isreali army.
 This style of fighting combines the most effective techniques from various martial arts and fight training.
 It’s a pure self defense and strike system designed to neutralize threats.